zerodevx/sveltekit-starter/README.md

 ### Tailwind CSS

 Use Tailwind anywhere.
-You can use Tailwind utility classes like bg-blue-700 in the markup (components, routes, app.html).
-Use Tailwind directives like @apply and @screen or use the theme function in Svelte style lang="postcss" blocks or the src/app.postcss file.
+You can use Tailwind utility classes like `bg-blue-700` in the markup (components, routes, app.html).
+Use Tailwind directives like `@apply` and `@screen` or use the theme function in Svelte `<style lang="postcss">` blocks or the `src/app.css` file.
 Configure Tailwind in the `tailwind.config.cjs` file.
 CSS will be purged for production builds.

+This starter also fixes the [FOUC](https://github.com/svelte-add/svelte-add/issues/137) issue.

 ### Prettier